Our patron and protector is a certain notable former prisoner, Patriarch Joseph the All-Comely (see his story in Genesis 37-50).

 Finally, and most importantly, we need your prayers!
 We cannot give out names of people, to protect their privacy, but you certainly can pray that God would prosper our small ministry as He sees fit.

-One Sunday, about 14 years ago, a young man came to our church with two parishioners.
+One Sunday, in about 1996, a young man came to our church with two parishioners.
 They had been friends for many years.
 I could tell that this young man was troubled about something; I did not know what it was.
 After service, I sat with him under a Hackberry tree for 5 hours and discussed many spiritual things.
 I did not think much of it; these things happen sometimes.
 Some people come around again, and others I never see again in this life.
 It is hard to know whether one's efforts will bear fruit or not.

 Three days later, on Wednesday, I was told the young man had turned himself in regarding a legal matter.
 He was kept in the Fort Worth Jail for over 2 years before his trial (so much for the constitutionally guaranteed right to a speedy trial!).
 I visited him many times in that cold and creepy jail, and developed a relationship with him.
 I did not evangelize him; I just tried to be a friend.
 I was working full time, and the visits were fewer than I would have liked.
 Eventually, he was convicted, and I followed him in to the prison system.
 In time, he expressed to me a hunger for baptism, and his actions made me believe that his was not a "jail house conversion".

 I made arrangements to baptize him.
 The Baptists in Texas have done us a great service.
 There is an adult baptistry in every Texas prison!
 On the day of the baptism, two other men showed up.
 The prison grapevine is very efficient, and faster and more reliable than the internet.
 One of the men had been baptized by Fr Duane Pedersen years ago, and his friend and he had been praying for TWO YEARS that a priest would come so that he could be baptized.
 It turned out that I was the answer to that prayer.